astridhunter/project-akira/data/nlu.md

 ## intent:thank
 - Thank you
 - Thanks
+- Thanks a lot
+- Thanks a ton
 - Thank you very much
 - I'm grateful
 - I owe you one